tobymurray/mr_splashy_pants/README.md

 ```
 For example, if you're using dotenv and reading values from the environment:
 ```
-// pants is mutable so the refresh token can be updated let mut pants = Pants::new(
+// pants is mutable so the access token can be updated let mut pants = Pants::new(
     USER_AGENT,
     env::var("ACCESS_TOKEN").unwrap(),